ashwanth1109/DevLauncher/README.md

 Adds a tiny benefit of not looking up

+## Milestone 2: Multiple env management UI

+### Feasibility Study:

+Material-UI based mini-dashboard for managing deploy & env settings.
+Nothing too complex.
+Feasible.

+### Benefit:

+Gives you more control over the kind of configuration/deployment you need for that particular branch or commit.

+Pass env name as variable to DevSpace and use this env name in gitpod.yml file / Docker file?

 ## Brainstorm session notes:

 Ways to procure lambda logs directly using aws cli